arwehrman/top_rollerderby_leagues/notes.md

  CLI
  1. Welcome user
  2. list leagues
- 3. give user options
+ 3. give user options: select rank, exit, list
  4. ask for user input
  5. loop through until user exits

  League
- 1. League instance
+ 1. instance of league  What makes a league?
     -name
     -rank
     -location
     -url
-2. put league instances in array? or @@all
+2. put league instances into an array maybe use @@all?
-3. pull leagues into list by rank
+3. create a method that list leagues by rank

  Scraper
  1. scrape league information
- 2. information into an array? hash?